brueck1988/viewing_party/README.md

 # Viewing Party

+This is the base repo for the viewing party project used for Turing's Backend Module 3.

+### About this Project

-Viewing party is an application in which users can explore movie options and create a viewing party for friends to watch selected movies together.
+Viewing party is an application in which users can explore movie options and create a viewing party event for the user and friend's.

-## Getting Started
+## Local Setup

+1. Fork and Clone the repo
-1. `bundle install`
+2. Install gem packages: `bundle install`
-2. `rails db:create`
+3. Setup the database: `rails db:create`

+## Versions

+- Ruby 2.5.3
+- Rails 5.1.7